ghc-proposals/ghc-proposals/committee.rst

 the committee.
 Nominations include a brief bio of the nominee and reasons why they would be appropriate for the committee.
 Self-nominations are welcome and expected.
 Expiring members are free to re-nominate themselves.
+When the secretary's term is expiring, another (unexpiring) member of the committee fills in for the secretary to run this process, unless the secretary is not being re-nominated and wishes to run the process one last time.

-Continuing members of the committee vote on new membership via a ranked voting system; the precise details (i.e. election algorithm) are recommended by the secretary but can be vetoed by a majority vote.
+Unexpiring members of the committee vote on new membership via a ranked voting system; the precise details (i.e. election algorithm) are recommended by the secretary but can be vetoed by a majority vote.
 The ranking system includes a method for choosing multiple winners.
 It is expected that the committee